Illinois Compiled Statutes

 (10 ILCS 5/1A-16.8)

-Automatic transfer of registration based upon information from the National Change of Address database.
+Automatic transfer of registration based upon information from the National Change of Address database and designated automatic voter registration agencies.

 (1) the election authority whose jurisdiction